Oxeus/MessageProcessor/docs/README.md

 # MessageProcessor
-A university assignment created to learn about LLL.
+A university assignment created to learn about Stacks and Queues.